 Some of the unique academic programs at Poitiers include medieval studies, theater arts and film, and the Institute of Technology, which blends scientific studies with technological training and innovation.
 In addition, students majoring or minoring in the fine arts or music may sometimes be placed into one or two courses per semester in the School of Fine Arts Poitiers, on a case-by-case basis.
 Studio art and music courses cannot be guaranteed until after arrival in Poitiers, usually based on examination of a small work sample.

 Poitiers uses the ECTS crediting system in which 1 ECTS is equal to 0.75 UO quarter credit.
 Most courses are worth 6 ECTS, but some are only worth 3 ECTS.
 Students attending Poitiers must register for 15-30 ECTS in the fall semester and in 30 ECTS in the spring semester.
 You should consult with your UO academic advisor before submitting your course enrollment to Poitiers.
+Note for spring semester students: the courseload required to reach 30 ECTS is extremely rigorous (you may be required to take 8-12 classes).
+You are encouraged to consider applying for the fall semester or academic year.

 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.